Herbert-Gao/Herbert-Gao/README.md

+<!--
+ * @Author: 'herbert 'herbert_gao@outlook.com'
+ * @Date: 2024-11-14 17:15:19
+ * @LastEditors: 'herbert
+ * @LastEditTime: 2024-11-14 17:28:38
+ * @FilePath: \Herbert-Gao\README.md
+ * @Description:
+ *
+ * Copyright (c) 2024 by {Hang Gao}, All Rights Reserved.
+-->
 ## Breif-Intro 👋
-this is HANG GAO, a post-graduate student in Jilin University.
-Please contact herbert_gao@outlook.com if there is any question.
+hi, this is HANG GAO, a post-graduate student in Jilin University.
+If you are interested in me, you can explore my [personal page](herbert-gao.github.io).

 Recently, I'm working on VLM for accelerated testing.
-Also, there is a personal /url{herbert-gao.github.io}[My page], feel free to click and explore.
-<!--
-**Herbert-Gao/Herbert-Gao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Also, I am looking for an PhD opportunity in **AI powered security** and **advanced communication**.
+Please feel free to contact with me.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on VLM for accelerated testing.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning in JLU AI.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for an PhD opportunity in USA, UK or Singepore.
-- 💬 Ask me about ...
+- 💬 Ask me about Mechanics, Electronics, Machine Learning, Control about vehicles.
-- 📫 How to reach me: ...
+- 📫 Personal email: herbert_gao@outlook.com
-- 😄 Pronouns: ...
+- 😄 Phone number: +86 13333912989
-- ⚡ Fun fact: ...
+- ⚡ CAA member, IEEE student member, ...
--->